juxhouse/bela-resources/Concepts.md

 **Modeled** elements are manually created (modeled) in BELA and do not exist in your production artifacts.
 They are useful for modeling third-party systems and exploring plans for the future.

+You can change their name, type, description and other attributes at will.

 #### Built Elements

-**Built** elements refer to elements that actually exist in your production artifacts.
-They are imported to BELA in bulk and cannot be individually deleted or altered (only augmented) by any user.
+**Built** elements refer to elements that actually exist in your production artifacts and are synced to BELA.
+They cannot be individually deleted or altered (only augmented) by any user.
 See [Sources](#sources) below.

 > [!TIP]
-> You can use the `Diagram Legend` tool from BELA's main menu to see the colors in which different ECDs are diplayed.
+> You can use the `Diagram Legend` tool (question-mark icon on the bottom-left) to see the colors and styles used to display different ECDs.

 #### Built Element Path